The Motor Ombudsman is fully impartial – and listens to both sides to deliver consistently fair outcomes.

 To ensure total impartiality, and that all enquiries, requests for information and cases have been handled correctly, The Motor Ombudsman’s four Codes are overseen by the Chartered Trading Standards Institute’s Consumer Codes Approval Board (CCAB) – and The Motor Ombudsman itself is monitored by the Independent Compliance Assessment Panel (ICAP), The Chartered Trading Standards Institute (CTSI) under the ADR regulations and a board of Non-Executive Directors, where the majority are from a non-automotive background.
 We are also members of the Ombudsman Association so ensure we maintain their strict standards for ombudsman services.

 An Annual Compliance Report (ACR) is produced to ensure transparency of all activities and information.
-The full 2015 document is available to download free of charge from the reports section of the website and the 2016 report will be available shortly.
+Our latest reports are available to download free of charge from the reports section of the website.